 - Select Use template if you have access to a questionnaire template and would like to use that template.

 - Under Common module settings and Restrict access (optional), you can control how students access the questionnaire.
 For more information on these settings, see Control Access to Resources and Activities in Moodle.
 If Activity Completion is enabled in your course you may also configure Activity Completion settings.

-- Click Save.
+- Click Save and Return to Course.
 You will be returned to the main course page.
 The next step is to add questions to your questionnaire.

 - On your main course page, click the Name of the questionnaire you want to modify.
 The Questionnaire activity will open.

 - If your questionnaire does not yet contain any questions, click Add questions.